 10% of TMDC for International training fellowships.

-The HRB will not provide any contribution to overheads with regards to scholarship and fellowship awards except for a number of specific cases linked to International training fellowships where HRB will contribute 10% TDMC
+The HRB will not provide any contribution to overheads with regards to scholarship and national fellowship awards.

+For clarity, laboratory-based research is typically conducted in a laboratory and clinical research involves human subjects, as patients or healthy volunteers.
+However, some other types of research, not classified as lab-based or clinical-based, may still involve field work, or similar activities, and depending on the nature of the project may be eligible for a 30% contribution of the TDMC.
+These types of research incur indirect costs covering facilities and administrative costs supporting a research project or research activities, which are more expensive than desk-based research, which is conducted mostly based at a desk, e.g. secondary data analysis, computational analysis, etc. Where the research project has a combination of laboratory/clinical/field-based research and desk-based research the overheads should be requested based on the strongest emphasis of the project.

-1. TDMC do not include the costs of equipment, student fees or capital building.
+1. TDMC do not include the costs of equipment, postgraduate fees or sub-contracting costs.

 2. The HRB contributes to the Indirect Costs of project-based research.
-Under no circumstances should HRB overhead contributions be used to support the Direct Costs of research.
+Under no circumstances should HRB overhead contributions be used to support the direct costs of research.

 3. Host Institutions are expected to operate transparent accounting practices in relation to HRB funding awards such that funding is used for research and research support and is not viewed as part of the general host institution operating budget.

-4. In being given discretion in the allocation of research overheads, Host Institutions are responsible for ensuring that the Indirect Costs are correctly spent in providing the central and departmental support that underpins HRB funded research projects and programmes.
+4. In being given discretion in the allocation of research overheads, Host Institutions are responsible for ensuring that the indirect costs are correctly spent in providing the central and departmental support that underpins HRB funded research projects and programmes.

-5. Eligible Direct Costs include vouchable additional costs directly incurred by the research project (additional salaries, consumables and small items of equipment, travel and subsistence, conference attendance etc.)
+5. Eligible direct costs include vouchable additional costs directly incurred by the research project (additional salaries, consumables and small items of equipment, travel and subsistence, conference attendance etc.)

 6. Eligible Indirect Costs include:

 a. the indirect central costs of support for HRB-funded research programmes e.g.

 finance function including costs arising from the provision of data for HRB reports and audits etc.

 the costs of the HR function, recruitment costs etc.

-costs associated with thesis submission and viva voce
+costs associated with thesis submission and viva voce.

-Provision of IT infrastructural support
+Provision of IT infrastructural support.

-library services
+library services.

 building and support services, laboratory and bench fees, equipment maintenance etc.